Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry: An opposite antipodal Green's function on the hypersphere

 provided $2z\not\in-\N_0$.

-Due to the fact that the space $\Si_R^d$ is homogeneous with respect to its isometry group, the orthogonal group $O(d)$, and therefore an isotropic manifold, we expect that there exist a fundamental solution on this space with spherically symmetric dependence.
-We specif\/ically expect these solutions to be given in terms of associated Legendre functions of the second kind on the cut with argument given by $\cos\theta$.
-This associated Legendre function naturally f\/its our requirements because it is singular at $\theta=0$, whereas the associated Legendre functions of the f\/irst kind, with the same argument, is regular at $\theta=0$.
-We require there to exist a singularity at the origin of a fundamental solution of Laplace's equation on~$\Si^d_R$, since it is a manifold and must behave locally like a Euclidean fundamental solution of Laplace's equation which also has a singularity at the origin.
+Due to the fact that the space $\Si_R^d$ is homogeneous with respect to its isometry group, the orthogonal group ${\rm O}(d)$, and therefore an isotropic manifold, we expect that there exist a fundamental solution on this space with spherically symmetric dependence.
+We specifically expect these solutions to be given in terms of the Ferrers function of the second kind with argument given by $\cos\theta$.
+The Ferrers function of the second kind naturally fits our requirements because it is singular at $\theta=0$, whereas the Ferrers function of the first kind, with the same argument, is regular at $\theta=0$.
+We require there to exist a singularity at the origin of an opposite antipodal fundamental solution of Laplace's equation on~$\Si^d_R$, since it is a manifold and must behave locally like a Euclidean fundamental solution of Laplace's equation which also has a singularity at the origin.